-As health writers, we might think we only have the power to reach individuals – yet the internet and social media can help us to make a difference at a community level, too.
+As health writers, we might think we only have the power to reach individuals – yet the internet and social media can help us to make a difference at a community engagement level, too.

 Whether it’s writing an article that gets widely shared, building or contributing to an online community, or working on a project for a dedicated community sector, our content can help communities as well as individuals.

 Plus, we’re not limited by the written word.
-Podcasting and video are increasing in popularity – giving us more opportunity to diversify our communication strategies and tap into different communities, further extending our reach.
+Podcasts and video are increasing in popularity – giving us more opportunity to diversify our communication strategies and tap into different communities, further extending our reach.